intel-unesp-mcp/infieri2019-session1/README.md

 Figure 3 shows a block diagram of the key components that comprise the coprocessor software architecture.
-As can be seen, the diagram shows well-defined left and right sides, and a solid line divides each of them in top and bottom halves.
+As can be seen, the diagram shows well-defined left and right sides, and a solid line divides them in top and bottom halves.
 The left side corresponds to components on the host processor platform and the right side depicts software components on the Xeon Phi coprocessor.
-The top and bottom halves represent the standard operating system notion of hierarchical protection domains[^4]: application code and system interface executes at the user-level, and more trusted, system level operating system and driver code runs at the kernel level.
+The top and bottom halves represent the standard operating system notion of hierarchical protection domains[^4]: application code and system interface execute at the user-level, and more trusted, system level operating system and driver code runs at the kernel level.
 The application layer uses runtime libraries to provide the communication and control necessary to send the code and data to the